ASPCODES/Noodie-Bowl/Readme.md

-## Hot Oven
+## Noodie Bowl

-An Indian curry restaurant that serves Spicy Hot Pot
+Restaurant that serves Spicy and Delicious Noodles.

 ## Tech Stack

 1. React for Front-End
 2. Node & Express for Back-End
+3. Mongoose for Orm
-3. MongoDB for Database
+4. MongoDB for Database
-4. Google Auth and Passport Js for Authentication
+5. Google Auth and Passport Js for Authentication